Russia has seven official holidays.

 - St. Valentine's Day (February 14): Its celebration is still relatively new in Russia, so whatever traditions exist are borrowed from the West, such as heart-shaped postcards.
 It has a certain significance due to immediately preceding both "gender holidays", February 23 and March 8.

-- Easter, or Paskha (first Sunday after... ah, forget it, refer to Wikipedia): Celebrated by Christians and non-Christians alike despite its origins.
-Associated with painted eggs, Easter cakes or quark puddings (paskha), and the stock greeting and response: "Christ is risen!" — "Truly risen!"
+- Easter, or Paskha (first Sunday after... ah, forget it, refer to Wikipedia.
+But it's usually sometime during spring): Celebrated by Christians and non-Christians alike despite its origins.
+Associated with painted eggs, Easter cakes or quark puddings (paskha), and the stock greeting and response: "Christ is risen!" — "Truly risen!", with nigh-mandatory triple kisses in the cheeks.
 The latter is subject to numerous jokes, most of which originated from orthodox Christians, especially clerics.
-It's a tradition. // An interesting note about this holiday: the two main Christian holidays are Christmas (birth of Christ) and Easter (resurrection of Christ), the former being more important in the Catholic Church and the latter in Orthodox.
+It's a tradition. // An interesting note about this holiday: the two main Christian holidays are Christmas (birth of Christ) and Easter (resurrection of Christ).

 - In other words, it's exactly like the traditions of Shrove Tuesday, spread out over a week.
 In that sense, it's distantly related to Mardi Gras (which developed out of the Latin Catholic tradition of Carnival) but it's closer to the traditions of Slavic Catholics (Poles in particular are noted for consuming doughnuts and pancakes).